teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 inputs as having type "biguint".

-The output is a uint or biguint in which the b'th bit is set iff the b'th bit is set in at least `LowerBound` of the votes.
+The output is a uint or biguint in which the b'th bit is set iff the b'th bit is set in at least `MIN_COUNT` of the votes.

 ### Voting operations for lists